dsgrid/dsgrid/docs/source/tutorials/create_derived_dataset.rst

 ssh to a login node to begin the tutorial.

 1. You will need at least four compute nodes to create this dataset in about an hour.
-   Follow the instructions at :ref:`how-to-run-dsgrid-eagle` if you have not already done so.
+   Follow the instructions at :ref:`how-to-run-dsgrid-kestrel` if you have not already done so.
 The instructions now assume that you are logged in to the compute node that is running the Spark master process.